PSA: Animal Pain Awareness Month

 Our pets are not so communicative about telling us when they hurt.
-FCVC would like to do its part in raising the awareness of pain our pet friends can suffer.
+FCVC would like to do its part in raising the awareness that our pet friends can suffer.
 Pain that you might otherwise not see.
 Our friends at the IVAPM have materials especially for this month:

-The International Veterinary Academy of Pain Management (IVAPM) educates and informs pet owners about their pet’s health and well-being when it comes to pain management, be it acute or chronic pain.
+The International Veterinary Academy of Pain Management (IVAPM) educates and informs pet owners about their pet’s health and well-being when it comes to pain management, be it acute or chronic.

 Loss of appetite